vjjan91/eBirdOccupancy/README.md

 This project is being carried out in collaboration with [Dr. Morgan Tingley](http://www.morgantingley.com/) and [Pratik Gupte](https://www.rug.nl/staff/p.r.gupte/).
 More details to follow.

-Update: Pre-processing is almost complete (as of March 11th 2019)
+Update: Pre-processing is complete for a single species (as of March 19th 2019)